aemartos/newsletter/README.md

 **Git Push Deployment:**

 - **Manual**: Use git tags for production releases
-- **Rollback**: Use Render dashboard to rollback to previous deployments
+- **Rollback**: Use Render dashboard to deploy any previous deployments

 **Deployment Commands:**